alicolville/Weight-Tracker/readme.txt

 = 9.0 =

+* New feature: Allow entries without needing a weight - e.g. Custom Field only entries.
 * New feature: New shortcode: [wt-custom-fields-table] - display custom fields entries in a table.
 Read more https://docs.yeken.uk/shortcodes/wt-custom-fields-table.html
 * New feature: New shortcode: [wt-custom-fields-chart] - display custom fields only on a chart.
 Read more https://docs.yeken.uk/shortcodes/wt-custom-fields-chart.html
 * New feature: [wt-chart] shortcode can be used to display custom fields only (i.e. hide weight entries/targets).
 Use the new shortcode arguments 'show-weight' and 'show-target'.
 Read more https://docs.yeken.uk/shortcodes/wt-chart.html